MichelBoucey/dumber/ReadMe.md

 See an [example](./example.md).

-_N.B._ : The table of contents generation is not tested nor implemented for UTF8 yet.
+_N.B._ : The table of contents generation is not tested nor implemented for UTF8.

 ## 1. Installation

+### 1.1.
+From sources

 ```
 make install
 ```

+### 1.2.
+From ArchLinux AUR

+Build the ArchLinux package for `dumber` from [this PKGBUILD file](https://aur.archlinux.org/packages/dumber).

 ## 2. Optional test suite